Homeowners Insurance Deductible Guide

 • Age and condition of the home

-• Roof age and weather exposure
+• Roof age and storm exposure

 • Premium savings compared to deductible increase